Adiabatic Quantum Computing: Circumventing slowdown mechanisms for AQC

 The Hamiltonian is of the form \beq H(s,\lambda) = (1-s)H_0 - s\left(\lambda H_{1,z}^{(p)} + (1-\lambda)H_{1,x}^{(k)} \right) \eeq where $H_0 = -\sum_{i=1}^n \sigma_i^x$ is a standard initial Hamiltonian, and \beq H_{1,\alpha}^{(q)} = n\left(\frac{1}{n}\sum_{i=1}^n \sigma_i^\alpha \right)^q\ , \quad \alpha\in\{x,z\}\ , \quad q\in\{p,k\}\ , \eeq where $\lambda\in[0,1]$ controls the strength of the non-stoquastic term $H_{1,x}^{(k)}$, and both $p$ and $k$ are integers $\geq 2$ that determine the locality of the model.
 The parameter $\lambda$ is increased to $1$ along with $s$, so that the final Hamiltonian is the infinite-range $p$-body ferromagnetic Ising model $H(1,1) = -H_{1,z}^{(p)}$.
 Also the $r$-pattern Hopfield model was studied, where $\lambda H_{1,z}^{(p)}$ is replaced by $-\sum_{1\leq i_1<\cdots<i_p\leq n}J_{{i_1}\cdots {i_p}}\sigma^z_{i_1}\cdots\sigma^z_{i_p}$, where $J_{{i_1}\cdots {i_p}}$ is given in Eq.~\eqref{eq:Hopfield}, with $\xi_{i_p}$ being $\pm 1$ with equal probability.

-In the ferromagnetic case \cite{Seki:2012,Seoane:2012} showed that for $p\geq 4$, a two-local non-stoquastic $XX$ term changes the first order phase transition to a second order one, for an appropriately chosen path in the $(\lambda,s)$ plane, starting from $(\lambda_0,0)$ (with arbitrary $\lambda_0$) and ending at $(1,1)$.
+In the ferromagnetic case \cite{Seki:2012,Seoane:2012} showed that for $p\geq 4$, a two-local non-stoquastic $XX$ term \footnote{This addition does not result in a truly non-stoquastic Hamiltonian; there exists a local unitary transformation that makes the Hamiltonian stoquastic.
+Specifically, rotate $\sigma^z$ to $\sigma^x$.
+In this new basis, the Hamiltonian is stoquastic.} changes the first order phase transition to a second order one, for an appropriately chosen path in the $(\lambda,s)$ plane, starting from $(\lambda_0,0)$ (with arbitrary $\lambda_0$) and ending at $(1,1)$.
 The situation in the Hopfield model case is identical to the ferromagnetic case, for an extensive number of patterns $r\propto n$.
 For a fixed number of patterns $p\geq 5$ is sufficient and $p>3$ is necessary in order to avoid first order phase transitions \cite{Seki:2015}.